 If you are regularly feeling like you need to calm down, examine what’s going on in your life.

-If you are feeling exhausted after work, dreading waking up in the morning, easily agitated at your coworkers, or increasingly pessimistic, you could be experiencing workplace burnout.
+If you are feeling exhausted after work, dread waking up in the morning easily agitated at your coworkers, or are increasingly pessimistic, you could be experiencing workplace burnout.
 While many of the suggestions listed above are great tools to calm down and manage stress, if you’re having to implement them regularly, you may need to make a lifestyle change.

-The first step is to allow yourself to take a guilt-break from work, be it a few hours, days, or even weeks.
+The first step is to allow yourself to take a guilt break from work, be it for a few hours, days, or even weeks.
 If you immediately feel the same when you return to work, it might be a sign that you may want to start looking for a career or environment change.